 Location

 Since its founding in 2008, Karimu has worked primarily in the Babati District of Tanzania’s Manyara Region.
 Districts in Tanzania are divided in large administrative areas, called Wards.
-Initially, Karimu focused mainly on the village of Dareda Kati - the largest village of the Ayalagaya Ward, but, slowly, Karimu expanded its operations into the other villages of Ayalagaya: Haysam and Gajal.
-Ayalagaya Ward encompasses some 50 square kilometers (20 square miles) that are home to roughly 4,000 families.
+Karimu initially focused mainly on the village of Dareda Kati - the largest village of the Ayalagaya Ward, but, slowly, expanded its operations into the other villages of Ayalagaya: Haysam and Gajal.
+Ayalagaya Ward encompasses some 50 square kilometers (19.3 square miles) that are home to roughly 2400 households.

-In 2018, Karimu developed a 5-year strategic plan describing how it will fully alleviate poverty in Ayalagaya Ward, how it will successfully exit the Ward, and how it will start applying its successful model to the communities of two other Wards: Arri and Secheda.
+In 2018, Karimu developed a 5-year strategic plan describing how it will alleviate poverty in Ayalagaya Ward, how it will successfully exit the Ward, and how it will start applying its successful model to the communities of a neighboring Ward: Arri.

 Explore our Interactive Map